-- · Removed the debug command in U-Boot and Linux kernel to save its initialization time and image size. - · Built Linux kernel as zImage to save the image size. - · Removed unused driver in U-Boot and Linux kernel. - · Make some drivers as kernel module, and load them when Android boot is completed so that the connectivity devices and camera driver are initialized after the Android Automotive Launcher UI is shown on the display.
-This makes the Android Automotive Launcher UI show earlier. - Removed unused device from Android Framework, such as Ethernet, Sensors. - Refined Android Verify Boot procedure. - · Optimized Android Framework to make service executed on different CPUs. - Delayed some non-critical services for SystemUI module of Android after boot is completed. - Delayed Zygote32 to when UI is shown. - · Delayed Bluetooth service to when UI is shown. - Removed some unused service in Android Framework. - Booted from the Cortex-A72 core instead of Cortex-A53 (only for i.MX 8QuadMax MEK).
+- Make some drivers as kernel module, and load them when Android boot is completed so that the connectivity devices and camera driver are initialized after the Android Automotive Launcher UI is shown on the display.
+This makes the Android Automotive Launcher UI show earlier. - Removed unused device from Android Framework, such as Ethernet, Sensors. - Refined Android Verify Boot procedure. - Optimized Android Framework to make service execute on different CPUs. - Delayed some non-critical services for SystemUI module of Android after boot is completed. - Delayed Zygote32 to when UI is shown. - Delayed Bluetooth service to when UI is shown. - Removed some unused service in Android Framework. - Booted from the Cortex-A72 core instead of Cortex-A53 (only for i.MX 8QuadMax MEK).